mit212/lab4_2024/README.md

     <details>
     <summary><i> Not working? </i></summary>

-    Please refer to this tutorial: https://learn.microsoft.com/en-us/windows/wsl/install.
+    Please refer to this tutorial: [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install.)
     </details>

 3. Restart your machine.
 4. Open Powershell and enter `wsl` to open a WSL terminal window.
+You might be asked to create a username and password.
+This can be whatever you want as long as you remember it.
 5. Enter `sudo apt update`.
 6. Enter `sudo apt install python3-pip`.
 When asked if you want to continue the install, enter `Y`.
 7. Enter `pip3 install ur_rtde`.